ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 9. In the **Add members** pane on the right, select **Alex Wilber** , select the **Select** buton at the bottom of the screen, and then select **OK**.
 10. Back in the **Devices | Device settings** detail pane, scroll down and verify that **Require Multi-Factor Auth to join devices** is set to **No**.
 The **Maximum number of devices per user** is currently set to **50.** Select this field and in the menu that appears, select **10.**
 11. Scroll back to the top of the page, and in the menu bar, select **Save**.
-12. Leave the Azure portal open for the next task.
+12. Leave the Azure portal and the Azure Active Directory admin center tabs open in your browser for the next task.

 You have changed the default settings for users to join their devices to your Azure AD tenant.